AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 **Q: I have Data Warehouse.
 Do I get all of the data or does the Boomerang Stages cap apply to me as well?**

-The cap will apply to Data Warehouse and CRMs because of the processing limits that Marketo Measure has in place.
+The cap will apply to Data Warehouse and CRMs because of the processing limits that [!DNL Marketo] Measure has in place.
 Data Warehouse will also see the limit of 10 touchpoints per stage.

-**Q: What is the benefit of using Boomerang Stages with Custom Modeling?**
+**Q: What is the benefit of using [!DNL Boomerang] Stages with Custom Modeling?**

-Using Boomerang Stages with Custom Modelling will allow you to assign attribution weighting to Boomerang touchpoints, which will allocate revenue credit to these stages.
+Using [!UICONTROL Boomerang] Stages with Custom Modelling will allow you to assign attribution weighting to [!UICONTROL Boomerang] touchpoints, which will allocate revenue credit to these stages.

-Without custom modeling, Marketo Measure will create touchpoints for each boomerang and stage transition but will not assign any attribution credit to these touchpoints.
+Without custom modeling, [!DNL Marketo] Measure will create touchpoints for each [!DNL boomerang] and stage transition but will not assign any attribution credit to these touchpoints.
 The only boomerang touchpoints that will receive attribution credits are form submission touchpoints.
-Without custom model, Boomerang touchpoints are considered the same as a ‘middle touch’ and receive attribution credit accordingly.
+Without custom model, [!DNL Boomerang] touchpoints are considered the same as a ‘middle touch’ and receive attribution credit accordingly.